Diversification: Finance's only free lunch

 Diversification is the allocation of a portfolio across multiple asset classes and multiple different assets within each class.
 For example, owning a mix of tech stocks and bank stocks within a share portfolio but also government bonds as well.

 Diversification smooths the natural ups and downs of markets.
-For example, if the stock market dips, a portfolio diversified across real estate, fixed income (bonds) or even crypto will have a less extreme fall than a concentrated stock portfolio.
+For example, if the stock market dips, a portfolio diversified across real estate, fixed income (bonds) or even crypto could have a less extreme fall than a concentrated stock portfolio.
 Moreover, a diversified portfolio provides exposure to the market’s ups as well.
 The recent property boom and stock market rally were also captured in a diversified portfolio.

 This is probably obvious to most readers.